TheMrityunjayPathak/TitanicSurvivalPrediction/README.md

 1️⃣ **Data Cleaning**

-Data Cleaning involves cleaning Different Columns of Dataset and removing anomalies present in the Dataset.
+Data Cleaning involves cleaning Different Columns of Dataset and removing anomalies present in them.

 - Removing Null Values in the Age Columns and replacing them with Mean Age by using fillna().mean().